 The Planetarium features interactive multimedia shows that recreate the current night sky, explore various hot topics in astronomy, and highlight the latest space discoveries.
 From imaginative children’s shows to more sophisticated fare, the Planetarium shares the wonders of the universe with visitors of all ages.

-Touch the universe with more than 100 entertaining hands-on exhibits in the Science Gallery.
+Get interactive with dozens of hands-on exhibits in the Science Gallery.
 Push the limits of your imagination, put your senses to the test and explore science, technology and the world around you in an exciting, high-energy environment.

 The Manitoba Museum is the recipient of many recent awards and designations, including the Michelin Green Guide top rating “Worth the Trip”, the Province of Manitoba’s Tourism Service Excellence Award, the Attractions Canada Prix Award (provincial) for indoor attractions, and the Canadian Tourism Commission’s “Win with Winter in Canada” Award for the “Great Canadian Fur Trade” behind-the-scenes tour.